 The domains of I/O psychology represented in the program includes the areas of testing and personnel selection, criterion development, training, performance appraisal, individual differences, organizational commitment, occupational health, workplace diversity, group processes, decision-making, and conflict.
 Our faculty consists of a renowned group of scholars.
 Consonant with this, the I/O psychology program was ranked 6th in terms of research productivity based on publications in the top 10 I/O psychology-oriented journals (Beiler et al., 2014).
 In addition, it was ranked 6th in terms of presentations at the annual conferences of the Society for Industrial and Organizational Psychology (Beiler et al., 2014).
 Finally, the department was ranked 6th in terms of the number of publications between 1986 and 2008 in the premier I/O psychology journal, Journal of Applied Psychology (Mahoney et al., 2010).

-I/O Psychology Faculty, Doctoral and Master Students (Fall 2020)
+I/O Psychology Faculty and Doctoral Students (Fall 2022)